 When should you seek advice from your doctor or nurse after fitting?

 Initially afterwards fitting, you may experience light bleeding and period-like cramps which you can take over the counter pain relief for.
 However if you experience severe or prolonged tummy pain, you feel unwell, especially with a fever, or you feel hot or clammy, you experience heavy bleeding or smelly discharge or you are concerned, please contact your doctor.

 Advantages of the hormonal coil

-- It is effective for three to five years (depending on the brand)
+- It is effective for three to six years (depending on the brand)